-COFEPRIS can request reports from marketing authorisation holders, and make on-site inspection visits in the manufacturing, distribution or storage facilities, essentially to verify that their products meet the approved specifications and do not represent a risk for the public health and to ensure that good manufacturing practices, stability, pharmacovigilance and labelling standards are complied with.
+COFEPRIS can request reports from marketing authorisation holders, and make on-site inspection visits in the manufacturing, distribution or storage facilities, essentially to verify that their products meet the approved specifications and do not represent a risk to public health and to ensure that good manufacturing practices, stability, pharmacovigilance and labelling standards are complied with.
 COFEPRIS can initiate ex officio legal proceedings to sanction non-compliance.
 Ultimately, these legal proceedings can result in the revocation of the marketing authorisation.

-COFEPRIS is also entitled to implement measures on behalf of public health, such as the seizure of products and ordering partial or total suspension of activities, services or adverts.
+COFEPRIS is also entitled to implement measures on behalf of public health, such as the seizure of products and ordering a partial or total suspension of activities, services or adverts.

-Under certain conditions, COFEPRIS has statutory authority to revoke any manufacturing approval or impose sanctions, ranging from a fine of up to 16,000 times the minimum wage to closure of the establishment.
+Under certain conditions, COFEPRIS has statutory authority to revoke any manufacturing approval or impose sanctions, ranging from a fine of up to 16,000 times the minimum wage to the closure of the establishment.
 The imposition of administrative sanctions does not exclude civil and criminal liability.
-Administrative infringements can incur penalties ranging from a fine up to 20,000 times the minimum wage to final closure of the establishment.
-Repeated infringement is also considered a criminal offence.
+Administrative infringements can incur penalties ranging from a fine up to 20,000 times the minimum wage to the final closure of the establishment.
+Repeated infringements are considered a criminal offence.

 COFEPRIS has broad jurisdiction to seize counterfeit or illegal medicines.
 The General Health Law classifies the manufacturing and sale of counterfeit or falsified medicine as a crime.
-In addition, COFEPRIS commonly enters into collaboration agreements with the FGR and the Customs Office in order to investigate and prevent counterfeit and illegal medicines.
+In addition, COFEPRIS commonly enters into collaboration agreements with the office of the Attorney General of Mexico (FGR) and the Customs Office in order to investigate and prevent counterfeit and illegal medicines.